Back

 \({\color{Cyan} \left [ \dfrac{1}{2} \right ]}2{\text{W}}=-16{\color{Cyan} \left [ \dfrac{1}{2} \right ]}\)

-On the left side of the equation: \(\left (\dfrac{1}{2} \right )\left ( 2 \right )\) gives us 1W.
+On the left side of the equation: \(\left (\dfrac{1}{2} \right )\left ( 2 \right )\) gives you 1W.

-On the right side of the equation: \(-16\dfrac{1}{2}=\dfrac{-16}{1}\times\dfrac{1}{2}=\dfrac{-16\times1}{1\times2}=\dfrac{-16}{2}=-8\)
+On the right side of the equation: \(-16\dfrac{1}{2}=\dfrac{-16}{1}\times\dfrac{1}{2}=\dfrac{-16\times1}{1\times2}=\dfrac{-16}{2}=-8\).

-\({\text{W}} = {\color{Red} - 8}\)
+The final answer is: \({\text{W}} = {\color{Red} - 8}\).

 )

-3. \({\text{m}} {-} 3 = 2{\text{m}} - 3\) (
+3. \({\text{m}} {-} 3 = 2{\text{m}} - 3\) ( | Transcript)

 4. \(3 - 6{\text{P}} = -6 - 7{\text{P}}\) (